 Indicate by checking one of the boxes below, if you are requesting an advance.
 If an advance payment is requested, budget data on which the request is based must be submitted.
 Any advance payment under this Agreement is subject to s.
-216.181(16), Florida Statutes.
-The amount which may be advanced shall not exceed the expected cash needs of the Recipient within the initial three months of the Agreement.
+216.181(16), Florida Statutes and Division approval.
+ADVANCE REQUEST WORKSHEET